HARMZ08/HARMZ08/README.md

 - 🌱 I’m currently learning how to code
 - 📫 How to reach me on here
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I'm an OT ENGINEER
+- ⚡ Fun fact: I'm an IT ENGINEER

 <!---
 HARMZ08/HARMZ08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.